Two children with Ottobock leg prostheses spending time outdoors.

 They’ll have even more fun exploring their world

-By expanding their ability to grasp and control objects, a prosthesis opens a new world of ways your child can engage with toys, nature, other children, and more.
+By expanding their ability to grasp and control objects, a prosthesis opens a world of `new ways your child can engage with toys, nature, other children, and more.

-By expanding their ability to grasp and control objects, a prosthesis opens a new world of ways your child can engage with toys, nature, other children, and more.
+By expanding their ability to grasp and control objects, a prosthesis opens a world of `new ways your child can engage with toys, nature, other children, and more.

 Young child with an Ottobock hand prosthesis playing on a playground.